matomo-org/matomo-sdk-ios/README.md

 You can change the session timeout value by setting the sessionTimeout property.
 You can manually force a new session start when the next event is sent by setting the sessionStart property:

+The SDK will send a notification `PiwikSessionStartNotification` just before a new session event is sent to the Piwik server.
+Use this event to add visit custom variables.

 ```objective-c
 // Change the session timeout value to 5 minutes
 [PiwikTracker sharedInstance].sessionTimeout = 60 * 5;